How do I get ING's additional Savings Maximiser variable rate?

 How can I set up a PayTo payment agreement?

 You can set up a PayTo payment agreement with your merchant.
-Once you’ve given them your Orange Everyday PayID or BSB and account number, they will send you a PayTo payment agreement which you can review and authorise in ING Online Banking or ING app.
+Once you've given them your Orange Everyday PayID or BSB and account number, they will send you a PayTo payment agreement which you can review and authorise in ING Online Banking on the ING website.

 What is a SWIFT?